GradienceTeam/themeswitcher/CONTRIBUTING.md

 ### Copyright notice

-If you make changes to a file, please add your copyright notice at the top of the file, in the form `Copyright (C) YEAR Your Name`.
+If you make changes to a file, please your copyright notice to the top of the file, or in a separate file (named `original-file.ext.license`), following the [SPDX specification](https://spdx.dev/).

 ### Themes and unit tests